Meharry Medical College: History

 Meharry Medical College was one of six medical institutions established between the years of 1876 and 1900 in the state of Tennessee.
-These schools were founded after the end of the Civil War when slaves had been freed and there were as yet few African-American physicians, and many freedmen in need of health care.
-Because of segregation, most hospitals would not admit African Americans and many white physicians often chose not to serve freedmen.
+These schools were founded after the end of the Civil War when slaves had been freed.
+Because of their former restrictions, there were as yet few African-American physicians, and many freedmen in need of health care.
+Because of segregation, most hospitals would not admit African Americans, and many white physicians often chose not to serve freedmen.
 During the late 19th century and into the early 20th century, most medical institutions accepted few, if any, African-American students.
 To combat this shortage of health care and the lack of accessibility to medical education, individuals, such as Samuel Meharry, and organizations, such as the Medical Association of Colored Physicians, Surgeons, Dentists, and Pharmacists (later renamed the National Medical Association), helped to found medical schools specifically for African Americans.

-The college was named for Samuel Meharry, a young Irish American immigrant who first worked as a salt trader on the Kentucky-Tennessee frontier.
+The college was named for Samuel Meharry, a young Irish American immigrant who worked as a salt and grit trader on the Kentucky-Tennessee frontier.
 After achieving some success, he and four of his brothers later made a major donation to help establish the college.
 As a young trader, Meharry had been aided by a family of freedmen, whose names are unknown.
-Meharry reportedly told the former slave family, "I have no money, but when I can I shall do something for your race."
+Meharry reportedly told the formerly enslaved family, "I have no money, but when I can I shall do something for your race."